alialaamoha/kubernetes/README.md

 Setting up a Kubernetes cluster and alot of addons like longhorn , gitlab and  Istio service mesh

-**Note**: Because of using virtual machines to setup distributed Kubernetes cluster will bring high load on your computer
+**Note**: using virtual machines to setup distributed Kubernetes cluster will bring a high load on your computer

 ## Demo